OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-03.md

 ## Mark 3:26

-And if Satan opposes himself and is divided, he cannot stand; his end has come.
+And if Satan is in conflict with himself and is divided, he cannot endure; his end has come.

 ## Mark 3:27